nh303/oil-price/README.md

 # oil-price
-Oil price moves the currency
+Can Oil price moves the currency!!!